yunusserhat/Github/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am a passionate data scientist and I am using my skills to solve real-world problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as R, Python, etc.

-I am a Research Assistant in the Vocational School of Social Sciences at the Marmara University in Istanbul, Turkey.
+Currently, I am working as a research assistant at Marmara University in Istanbul, Turkey.
 My research interests include big data, data mining, criminology and information systems (e.g., GIS).
-More specifically, I am interested in applying geospatial big data and machine learning to pioneer the new.
-I am a passionate data scientist and programmer, and I enjoy using my skills to contribute to the common good.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.